bitwiseworks/python-os2/Doc/tutorial/modules.rst

 ``__all__`` is defined.)

-Although certain modules are designed to export only names that follow certain patterns when you use ``import *``, it is still considered bad practise in production code.
+Although certain modules are designed to export only names that follow certain patterns when you use ``import *``, it is still considered bad practice in production code.

-Remember, there is nothing wrong with using ``from Package import specific_submodule``!
+Remember, there is nothing wrong with using ``from package import specific_submodule``!
 In fact, this is the recommended notation unless the importing module needs to use submodules with the same name from different packages.